OfficeDev/Microsoft-Teams-Samples/samples/tab-sso/nodejs/README.md

 ![SSO from a mobile device](./doc/images/AAD-SSO-Tab-6-Mobile.png)

-* You can have same experience on browser.
-To test, open your Ngrok URI on browser.
+* You can test the SSO in browser as well.

+To test SSO in Browser, open your app base URL or Ngrok URI in your browser.

 The URI shoud be like `https://contoso.ngrok.io/`

 ![Browser SSO](./doc/images/Browser-SSO.png)